Brussels Sprouts, Bacon & Kale Gratin

 - 3-Ingredient Paleo Cranberry Sauce

-Here are a few more brussels sprout recipes that you might enjoy:
+Here are a few more brussels sprouts recipes that you might enjoy:

 - Brussels Sprouts Chips